rxliuli/joplin-utils/README.md

 ## Conventional name

--Use class to encapsulate API, for example note related API is encapsulated in `NoteApi` class.
+- Use class to encapsulate API, for example note related API is encapsulated in `NoteApi` class.
--Keep the same naming for the same function meaning.
+- Keep the same naming for the same function meaning.
 For example, the note list is `NoteApi.list`.
 The following is a complete comparison table

 | Meaning   | Naming   | Examples         |
 | --------- | -------- | ---------------- |